t-raj/home-maintenance-app/project_example/README.md

 DIRECTIONS
 ==========

-### Vagrant
+## Vagrant

 ###Run the following commands:

-vagrant up --provision
+vagrant up --provision *to create a vagrant machine and set it up for app use*

-vagrant ssh
+vagrant ssh *to log into the machine*

 ###You are now logged in to vagrant, in vagrant vm run commands:

-sudo su home
+sudo su home *to log in as the service user "home"*

-cd /opt/home_app
+cd /opt/home_app *move to the directory where the app is located*

-java Menu
+java Menu *run the app*

-###You are now using the app, when finished run commands:
+###You are now using the app, when you have entered your info run commands:

+save *to save your info in the app*

-exit
+exit *to exit the app*

-logout
+ls *to see your save info in a .txt file (YourName.txt)*

+exit *to exit the service user login*

+logout *to exit the vagrant machine*

-vagrant destroy
+vagrant destroy *to remove the vagrant machine*

+## AWS